Article by Andrew Brown

 105 THE ROYAL JESTERS Music by Charlie and the Jives --My Angel of Love / Those Dreamy Eyes (January, 1960)

-One of the supreme moments in Texas doowop, featuring stellar vocal performances from the original Royal Jesters line-up, including Oscar Lawson on lead.
-This was also the debut record for Charlie and the Jives, and Charlie’s grinding tenor sax combined with Arnold de la Garza’s distorted guitar provide a perfect counterpoint to the velvet five-part vocal harmony.
-This first record in the Jesters’ long career is also considered by many to be their best.
+One of the supreme moments in Texas doowop, featuring stellar vocal performances from the original Royal Jesters line-up (Mike Pedraza on lead, Oscar Lawson and Henry Hernandez on harmony).
+This was also the debut record for Charlie and the Jives, and Charlie’s grinding tenor sax combined with Arnold de la Garza’s distorted guitar provide a perfect counterpoint to the velvet group harmony.
+This first record in the Jesters’ long career is also considered by many to best capture the classic doowop sound.
 “My Angel of Love” hit #38 on KONO, February 27, 1960.
 This has been bootlegged by the doo-wop mafia.
 Originals are also $500+.

 Henry: The Jesters didn’t have a band.
 Within the Latin community, there was a lot of hostility between bands.
 The Royal Jesters were right at the top of it.
 They always traveled in a pack – I don’t know if that was for their safety or not.